Sakthipavithran16/Youtube_Data/README.md

 ```

-2. Storing  and cleaning data
+### 2. Storing  and cleaning data

 * We should request the Youtube with some parameters and a response is received from the server which contains the data.

-* Part parameter
+##### Part parameter

-* snippet : includes basic details about the channel, such as its title, description, and thumbnail image.
+1. snippet : includes basic details about the channel, such as its title, description, and thumbnail image.

-* statistics : includes information about the channel's performance and engagement, such as the number of subscribers, views, and comments.
+2. statistics : includes information about the channel's performance and engagement, such as the number of subscribers, views, and comments.

-* contentDetails: includes additional information about the channel's content, such as the uploads playlist and the channel's featured channels.
+3. contentDetails: includes additional information about the channel's content, such as the uploads playlist and the channel's featured channels.

-* channel id should be passed for id parameter

 * With the help of these parameters, a response is received which contains the data for channel.